Flavio Becca: Career

 The real year Becca's wings began to fall off was 2011, the same year his stadium bid was turned down.
-The police allegedly searched his residence and work space on the basis of an embezzlement accusation.
+The police allegedly searched his residence and workspace on the basis of an embezzlement accusation.
 Prosecutors reportedly discovered many timepieces made by the Swiss-Italian manufacturer Anonimo, all in their original packaging, among other luxurious things, according to sources close to the investigation.
 The luxurious chest provided a small window into Becca's style, who is rumoured to be an investor in Anonimo as well as a high-net-worth customer of the jewellery shops in Knokke, a prominent Belgian seaside resort.
 According to reports, the skilled bricklayer is suspected of using expensive luxury goods to launder money, pay bribes, and "pay" invoices.
 Additionally, he is charged with using money from a business that he did not fully control to purchase these products for himself.

 Finally, his professional cycling team, Leopard, failed to find a corporate sponsor in 2011, which cost Becca an estimated €15 million.
 Prior to the Tour de France, a third athlete failed a drug test, while two other crucial members of the squad crashed out.
-In 2015, Becca came tumbling down to earth quickly.
 According to reports, he was formally charged with embezzlement and accused of using a business he co-owns, Kurt-Construction, to purchase luxury goods for himself, including wine, jewellery, firearms, and even property for a sizable hunting area in south Germany.

 According to the German publication, BILD, Becca purchased the hunting property primarily for status reasons, to entertain members of the political elite in Germany and Luxembourg as well as several of his equally shady business colleagues.
-However, the reputation of Flavio Becca has become poisonous, and many of his erstwhile allies have abandoned him due to rumours that he is "de facto bankrupt."
+Many of his erstwhile allies have abandoned him due to rumours that he is "de facto bankrupt."
 It is unknown if he still develops properties or if he only engages in the numerous legal disputes he is involved in.
-Icarus will soon taste the ocean.